Our Services

 Snoring that increases after starting a new medication isn't something to brush off.
 A sleep aid causing sleep apnea symptoms can undermine your health over time.
 By keeping track of your symptoms, reviewing your medications with a professional, and improving your sleep habits, you can reduce risk and restore better rest.

-You might also consider using Ubie's AI-powered snoring symptom checker to better understand your symptoms and determine if your experiences align with common patterns of med-related snoring.
+To better understand your symptoms and determine if your experiences align with common patterns of med-related snoring, try using a free AI symptom checker for personalized insights.
 If in doubt, or if you notice serious changes in your breathing or daytime function, always speak to a doctor.
 Your health and safety are too important to leave to chance.

 (References)